 PACT Act: Implementation & Oversight

-The passage of the SFC Heath Robinson PACT Act in the 117th Congress ensured millions of toxic exposed veterans will now have the access to healthcare and compensation they rightfully deserve.
-VA estimates that there will be approximately 6 to 7 million new disability claims filed as a result of eligibility expansion under the PACT Act and anticipates the claims backlog will increase to 450,000 by October of 2023.
-The efforts put forth by the VBA workforce to reduce claims backlogs in the past have been admirable but substantial backlogs of hundreds of thousands of claims for sustained periods of time is not acceptable.
-It is imperative that VA fully leverage the resources made available in the PACT Act to assist in the continued modernization of VBA information technology systems as well as the hiring of additional employees to ensure veterans claims are adjudicated in a timely manner.
-The American Legion urges congress to provide the necessary oversight and funding to ensure VA has the resources they need to properly implement this legislation.
+Since the implementation of Sergeant First Class Heath Robinson Honoring our Promise to Address Comprehensive Toxics (PACT) Act, VA has screened more than 5 million veterans for toxic exposure.
+The average time to complete a PACT Act-related claim is 157 days.
+It is imperative that VA fully leverage the resources made available in the PACT Act to assist in the continued modernization of Veterans Benefits Administration (VBA) information technology systems as well as the hiring of additional employees to ensure claims are adjudicated in a timely manner.
+The American Legion urges Congress to provide the necessary oversight and funding to ensure VA has the resources to properly implement this legislation.

 Concurrent Receipt

-Currently, 42,000 military retirees with combat-related injuries qualify for retirement pay for their service from DoD, and compensation for service-connected disabilities from VA.
-However, for retired veterans with a disability rating less than 50%, their VA compensation is deducted from their DoD retirement pay.
-The American Legion strongly supports ending this unfair policy of forcing many military retirees to forfeit their retired pay to receive equal amounts of disability compensation.
-The Major Richard Star Act would repeal this draconian offset, allowing disabled veterans to concurrently receive both their retirement pay and their disability compensation.
+There are currently 42,000 military retirees with combat-related injuries who are eligible for retirement pay from the Department of Defense (DOD) and compensation for service-connected disabilities from the VA.
+However, retired veterans with a disability rating below 50-percent have their VA compensation deducted from their DOD retirement pay.
+The American Legion strongly supports ending this inequitable policy, where many military retirees must forfeit their retired pay to receive equal amounts of disability compensation.

 Guard & Reserve GI Bill Parity

 National Guard and Reserve servicemembers are being deprived of education benefits that active-duty servicemembers enjoy, despite completing the same duties.
-According to the law, as it is currently written, National Guard and Reserve servicemembers only accrue GI Bill entitlement when called to active duty under federal orders.
-When National Guard and Reserve servicemembers are activated under state orders, they do not accrue eligibility for Post 9/11 GI Bill benefits like their active-duty counterparts do.
-The American Legion believes that every day in uniform counts, and urges Congress to recognize the service of National Guard and Reserve servicemembers as eligible for the GI Bill.
+According to current law, National Guard and Reserve servicemembers only accrue GI Bill entitlement when called to active duty under federal orders.
+When Guard and Reserve servicemembers are activated under state orders, they do not accrue eligibility for Post-9/11 GI Bill benefits like their active-duty counterparts do.
+The American Legion believes that every day in uniform counts and urges Congress to recognize the service of Guard and Reserve servicemembers as eligible for the GI Bill.

 GI Bill for Honorable Service

-To receive most VA benefits, a veteran's character of discharge or service must be "under honorable conditions."
-However, education assistance benefits, within the GI Bill, has a requirement that servicemembers receive an "honorable discharge."
-If the character of service is "general under honorable conditions", the Post-9/11 GI Bill remains out of reach for these veterans.
+To receive most VA benefits, a veteran’s character of discharge or service must be “under honorable conditions.”
+However, GI Bill education assistance benefits have a requirement that servicemembers receive an “honorable discharge.”
+If the character of service is “general under honorable conditions,” this benefit remains out of reach for these veterans.
 The American Legion urges Congress to correct this statutory incongruity by amending U.S. Code to allow access to VA educational assistance to veterans with general under honorable conditions discharges.

 Military Quality of Life

-The U.S. military’s greatest resources are individual servicemembers and their families.
-Without highly qualified and committed men and women, even the most sophisticated weaponry will not provide the deterrent force necessary to defend our nation.
-Factors that contribute to quality-of-life include proper compensation, equal opportunities for career development, appropriate housing, quality healthcare, reasonably priced commissaries, and access to affordable day care.
-The American Legion urges congress to pass legislation that would increase access to childcare for military families, increase appropriations to address matters involving servicemember food insecurity, and increase funding for renovating of military housing.
+The U.S. military’s greatest resources are servicemembers and their families.
+Without highly qualified and committed men and women, even the most sophisticated weaponry will not provide the deterrence necessary to defend our nation.
+Factors contributing to quality of life include proper compensation, appropriate housing, quality healthcare, reasonably priced commissaries, and access to childcare services.
+The American Legion urges Congress to pass legislation to expand access to affordable childcare, increase appropriations for military construction projects (including barracks and family housing), and ensuring timely access to mental healthcare.

 Pay the Coast Guard

-U.S. Coast Guard personnel carry out missions vital to our national security, but they are the only military branch working without pay during government shutdowns, due to their status under the Department of Homeland Security.
-The repeated and common threat of government shutdowns brings severe and unnecessary hardship on these men, women, and their families.
-The American Legion urges Congress to reintroduce and pass the Unwavering Support for our Coast Guard Act, which would guarantee that Coast Guard personnel are paid without delay, even in the case of a government shutdown.
+U.S. Coast Guard personnel carry out vital national security missions.
+Still, because the Coast Guard is under the Department of Homeland Security instead of DOD, its members are more likely to experience pay interruptions during prolonged government shutdowns.
+The common threat of shutdowns brings severe and unnecessary hardship on these men, women, and their families.
+The American Legion urges Congress to pass legislation that would guarantee that Coast Guard personnel are paid in case of a shutdown.

 Protect the American Flag